Dr. David Wiley is Co-Founder and Chief Academic Officer of

 As an academic, Dr. Wiley has received numerous recognitions for his work, including an NSF CAREER grant and appointments as a Peery Social Entrepreneurship Research Fellow in the BYU Marriott School of Business, Senior Fellow for Strategy with the Saylor Foundation, and Nonresident Fellow in the Center for Internet and Society at Stanford Law School.
 As a social entrepreneur, Dr. Wiley has founded or co-founded numerous entities including

 David was born and raised in West Virginia.
 He is an active member of the Church of Jesus Christ of Latter-day Saints (the

-Mormons) and served a two-year mission in Fukuoka, Japan.
+Japan, and now serves as bishop of a student congregation at Brigham Young University.
 David lives in Utah with his wife and five children and enjoys running, playing basketball, listening to and making music, and reading.
 Education

 Pre-College Program, Music, Carnegie Mellon University, 1989.